 A very thick carpet, for example, won’t allow as much heat to pass through it as tile, so the underfloor heating will need to be on a higher temperature for longer to get the same room temperature.

-Can you have underfloor heating with wooden floors?
+So, can you have underfloor heating with wooden floors?
+Let’s find out!

 What’s the best flooring to have with underfloor heating?

-In an ideal scenario, you’ll have tile or stone floors to go along with your underfloor heating system, as they have a high thermal conductivity.
+In an ideal scenario, you’ll have tile or stone floors to pair with your underfloor heating system, as they have a high thermal conductivity.

 Can I have wooden floors and underfloor heating?

-In short, yes you can!
-There are certain things to be mindful of when selecting a wooden floor that’s going to be installed over an underfloor heating system.
+In short, yes, you can!
+There are certain things to consider when selecting a wooden floor for installation over an underfloor heating system.

 Solid wood floors and underfloor heating

-Solid wood floors are not particularly recommended when opting for underfloor heating as solid wood floors are not a good conductor of underfloor heating.
+Solid wood floors are not particularly recommended when opting for underfloor heating.
+They are not a good conductor for these systems.
 The heating will need to be on longer and at a warmer temperature to get the same effect as tile or stone floors.
-It’s advised though that underfloor heating does not exceed 27°C with solid wood above it as moisture levels in the wood change.
+It’s advised, though, that underfloor heating does not exceed 27°C with solid wood above it, as moisture levels in the wood change.

-Changes in heat lead to changes in the moisture level of the wood which causes flexing and changing of the solid wood.
+Changes in heat lead to changes in the moisture level of the wood.
+This causes the solid wood to flex and change.

 Engineered wood floors and underfloor heating